nixworks/public/news/2006/02/3/README.md

 ##### Jamal al-Bedawi
 ### [ Jamal al-Bedawi, who masterminded the USS "Cole" bombing, and Fawaz al-Rabeiee, who planned the 2002 attack on the French tanker "Limburg", escape from a prison in Yemen along with 22 other prisoners, 12 of whom were convicted members of Al-Qaida. ](/news/2006/02/3/jamal-al-bedawi-who-masterminded-the-uss-cole-bombing-and-fawaz-al-rabeiee-who-planned-the-2002-attack-on-the-french-tanker-limburg.md)
-_Context: 2002 attack on the French tanker ''Limburg'', Yemen, Al-Qaida, Fawaz al-Rabeiee, Jamal al-Bedawi, USS ''Cole'' bombing_
+_Context: Jamal al-Bedawi, Al-Qaida, 2002 attack on the French tanker ''Limburg'', USS ''Cole'' bombing, Yemen, Fawaz al-Rabeiee_

 ##### Persona non grata
 ### [ The United States expels Venezuelan diplomat Jeny Figueredo Frias in retaliation for yesterday's expulsion of suspected US spy John Correa from Venezuela.
 A State Department spokesman described the move as part of "tit-for-tat diplomatic games". ](/news/2006/02/3/the-united-states-expels-venezuelan-diplomat-jeny-figueredo-frias-in-retaliation-for-yesterday-s-expulsion-of-suspected-us-spy-john-correa.md)
-_Context: State Department, persona non grata, Venezuela_
+_Context: persona non grata, State Department, Venezuela_

 ##### IAEA
 ### [ The International Atomic Energy Agency has deferred until Saturday a vote on whether to report Iran to the UN Security Council over concerns its nuclear programs may produce weapons. ](/news/2006/02/3/the-international-atomic-energy-agency-has-deferred-until-saturday-a-vote-on-whether-to-report-iran-to-the-un-security-council-over-concern.md)